Esri/arcgis-maps-sdk-java-samples/map_view/display-drawing-status/README.md

 ## How it works

-1. Create a `MapView` and add a `DrawStatusChangedListener` to it.
+1. Create a `MapView` and a progress indicator.
-2. Use `getDrawStatus` on the `DrawStatusChangedEvent` to determine draw status.
+2. Bind the visibility of the progress indicator to the `drawStatusProperty`.

 ## Relevant API

 * ArcGISMap
 * DrawStatus
-* DrawStatusChangedEvent
-* DrawStatusChangedListener
 * MapView

 ## Tags